haddocking/haddocking.github.io/education/HADDOCK-local-tutorial/index.md

 In case git is not installed on your system, go the GitHub site given in the command and download directly the archive.

 **[MolProbity][link-molprobity]{:target="_blank"}**: MolProbity is a structure validate software suite developed in the Richardson lab at Duke University.
 In the context of HADDOCK we are making use of MolProbity to define the protonation state of Histidine residues using the `reduce` application.
-An pre-compiled executable can be freely download from the [MolProbity GitHub website](https://github.com/rlabduke/MolProbity).
+An pre-compiled executable can be freely downloaded from the [MolProbity GitHub website](https://github.com/rlabduke/MolProbity).
 You can directly download the `reduce` executable for [Linux](https://github.com/rlabduke/MolProbity/blob/master/bin/linux/reduce){:target="_blank"} or [OSX](https://github.com/rlabduke/MolProbity/blob/master/bin/macosx/reduce){:target="_blank"}.

 Put the executable in `~software/bin`, rename it to `reduce` if needed and make sure it is executable (e.g. `chmod +x ~/software/bin/reduce`).

-**[PDB-tools][link-pdbtools]{:target="_blank"}**: A useful collection of Python scripts for the manipulation (renumbering, changing chain and segIDs...) of PDB files freely available from our GitHub repository.
+**[PDB-tools][link-pdbtools]{:target="_blank"}**: A useful collection of Python scripts for the manipulation (renumbering, changing chain and segIDs...) of PDB files is freely available from our GitHub repository.
 To install it:

 <a class="prompt prompt-cmd">
   cd ~/software<br>